-- To study the characteristics and applications of operational amplifiers (opamps). - To study op-amp amplifiers, comparators, voltage, and current regulators, summers, integrators, and differentiators as well as a signal generator. - To study and design multivibrators, various types of filter and their applications.
+- To study the characteristics and applications of operational amplifiers (opamps). - To study op-amp amplifiers, comparators, voltage, and current regulators, summers, integrators, and differentiators as well as a signal generator. - To study and design multivibrators and their applications. - To study and design various types of filter and their applications.